Brain metastasis: Radiotherapy

 Radiotherapy plays a critical role in the treatment of brain metastases, and includes whole-brain irradiation, fractionated radiotherapy, and radiosurgery.
 Whole-brain irradiation is used as a primary treatment method in patients with multiple lesions and is also used alongside surgical resection when patients have single and accessible tumors.
 However, it often causes severe side effects, including radiation necrosis, dementia, toxic leukoencephalopathy, partial to complete hair loss, nausea, headaches, and otitis media.
 In children this treatment may cause intellectual impairment, psychiatric disturbances, and other neuropsychiatric effects.
 Results from a 2021 systematic review on radiation therapy for brain metastases found that despite much research on radiation therapy, there is little evidence to inform comparative effectiveness and such patient-centered outcomes as quality of life, functional status, or cognitive effects.
+Hippocampal-sparing whole-brain radiotherapy has been investigated as a strategy to reduce neuroconigtive toxicity.
+The 2021 systematic review found that hippocampal-sparing whole-brain radiotherapy likely increased the time to cognitive decline, although it did not demonstrate improvements in overall survival, disease-free survival, or quality of life.

 In addition, whole-brain irradiation in combination with surgery showed no effect on overall survival when compared to whole-brain irradiation alone as demonstrated by a systematic review by the Agency for Healthcare Research and Quality.
-The Recent advancements in personalized medicine and targeted therapies, such as the use of BRAF inhibitors in melanoma patients, have shown promises in improving outcomes for certain subsets of patients with brain metastases.
+The 2021 systematic review by the Agency for Healthcare Research also found that there were no major differences in resultant adverse effects between whole-brain irradiation with stereotactic radiosurgery when compared to either approach in isolation.
+The recent advancements in personalized medicine and targeted therapies, such as the use of BRAF inhibitors in melanoma patients, have shown promises in improving outcomes for certain subsets of patients with brain metastases.
 Additionally, ongoing research into the genetic and molecular profiles of brain metastases is creating a way for more tailored and effective treatments.
-The Agency for Healthcare Research and Quality systematic review reports that systemic therapy, such as chemotherapy and immunotherapy, in conjunction with whole brain radiation in comparison with either method alone has not shown to be statistically significant in survival outcomes.
+The Agency for Healthcare Research and Quality systematic review reports that the combined use of systemic therapy (such as chemotherapy and immunotherapy) and whole brain radiation therapy in comparison with either method alone has not shown to be statistically significant in survival outcomes.
+The addition of systemic therapy to whole-brain radiotherapy was associated with an increased risk of vomiting compared with whole-brain radiotherapy alone (relative risk 1.44, 95% confidence interval 1.03-2.00), with moderate strength of evidence.
+In relation to radiation therapy, a study from this organization also showed that combination of stereotactic radio-surgery and whole brain radiation versus the use of either technique alone did not show a statistically significant difference in survival in patients with brain metastasis.
 Another review concluded that there is not enough evidence to suggest the impact of key clinical outcomes, such as cognitive function and functional status.
 Even more, the evidence regarding quality of life was considered insufficient.